openscoring/openscoring/README.md

 ### POST - Perform model evaluation

+The evaluation can be performed either in single prediction mode or in batch prediction mode (see below).
+On average, the batch prediction mode is expected to provide better throughput.

+##### Single prediction mode

-Send the contents of the file JSON file `EvaluationRequest.json` for evaluation to the model `DecisionTreeIris`:
+Send the contents of the JSON file `EvaluationRequest.json` for evaluation to the model `DecisionTreeIris`:
 ```
 curl -X POST --data-binary @EvaluationRequest.json -H "Content-type: application/json" http://localhost:8080/openscoring/model/DecisionTreeIris
 ```